Hobart and William Smith Colleges: Key buildings

 Trinity Hall built in 1837, was the second of the colleges' buildings.
 Trinity Hall was designed by college president Benjamin Hale, who taught architecture.
 Trinity served as a dormitory and a library, but it was converted into a space for classrooms, labs, and offices later in the 19th century.
 It presently is home to the Salisbury Center for Career Services.

 Merrit Hall, completed in 1879, was built on the ruins of the old medical college.
 Merrit was the first science building on campus and housed the chemistry labs.
 Merrit also housed a clock atop the quad side of the building.
 On the eve of the Hobart centennial in 1922, students climbed to the top and made the bell strike 100 times.
 Merrit Hall was also one of the first buildings shared by Hobart and William Smith.
 Today Merrit Hall houses a lecture hall and faculty offices.

 St. John's Chapel, designed by Richard Upjohn the architect of Trinity Church in New York City, served as the religious hub of the campus, replacing Polynomous, the original campus chapel.
 In the 1960s, St. John's was connected to Demarest Hall by St. Marks Tower.

 Houghton House, the mansion, known for its Victorian elements, is home to the Art and Architecture departments.
 The country mansion was built, in the 1880s by William J. King.
 It was purchased in 1901 by the wife of Charles Vail (maiden name Helen Houghton), Hobart graduate and professor, as the family's summer home.
 Mrs. Vail remodeled the Victorian mansion's interior to the present classical decor in 1913.
-The family's "town home" is 624 S. Main Street and is now the Sigma Phi fraternity.
-Helen Vail's heirs donated the house and its grounds to the colleges to be used as a woman's dormitory.
+The family's "townhome" is 624 S. Main Street and is now the Sigma Phi fraternity.
+Helen Vail's heirs donated the house and its grounds to the colleges to be used as a women's dormitory.
 After many years as a student dorm, the house became home to the art department after the original art studio was razed to make way for the new Scandling Campus Center.
 The building is now home to the Davis Art Gallery, with lecture rooms, multiple faculty offices, and architecture studios on the top floor.